kriserickson/kriserickson.github.com/_posts/2015-10-15-second-thoughts-on-nativescript-react-native-and-mobilenativejavascript-in-general.md

 ---
 layout: post
-title: "Second thoughts on NativeScript, React Native, and MobileNativeJavascript in general"
+title: "Second thoughts on NativeScript, React Native, and MobileNativeJavaScript in general"
 description: "It's been 6 months since I wrote First Thoughts on NativeScript and you would think by now with my formidable blogging output I would have written dozens of articles following up on my initial thoughts..."
 category: Programming
-tags: [Mobile,NativeScript,JavaScript]
+tags: [Mobile,NativeScript,JavaScript,MNJS]
 ---
 {% include JB/setup %}